samuel-frankliln/image-colorisation-vgg16-cnn/README.md

 `````````````````````
-Still working on it .
+Still working on it .Results up until now
+will increase numbre of epoch for better result.
 ````````````